-Business analysts play an important role: They usually act as the link between the business units and IT, helping to discover the user needs and the solution to address them.
-In Scrum, there is no business analyst role.
-So what happens to the business analysts?
+Business analysts play an important role: Traditionally, they act as the link between the business units and IT, help to discover the user needs and the solution to address them, and specify requirements.
+But in Scrum, there is no business analyst role.
+So what happens to the individuals?

-One option for a business analyst is to take on the product owner role, as the following picture shows.
+One option for business analysts is to take on the product owner role, as the following picture shows.

 The second option for business analysts is to work as team members.
-This is option is depicted by the following picture:
+This option is depicted by the picture below.

-Business analysts working as a team member often help their peers groom the product backlog.
-As grooming is a team effort in Scrum, analysts working on the team take on additional responsibilities, for instance, working closely with the testers or the technical writer.
-As a business analyst on the team, you should hence expect to pick up new skills, broaden your expertise, and be open to work in new areas.
+Business analysts working on team often help their peers refine the product backlog.
+But as backlog refinement should be a team effort, analysts working on the team will take on additional responsibilities, for instance, working closely with the testers or the technical writer.
+As a business analyst on the team, you should hence expect to learn new skills and broaden your expertise.

 Avoid the Proxy Product Owner Trap

-A common mistake is to deal with the role of business analysts in Scrum half-heartedly: Business analysts are neither play the product owner role nor are they team members.
-They rather end up as proxy product owners, a go-between the real decision maker and the development team:
+Dealing half-heartedly with the role of business analysts in Scrum is a common mistake: Business analysts neither play the product owner role nor are they team members.
+Instead, they end up as proxy product owners, a go-between the real decision maker and the development team, as shown below.

 Avoid using a proxy product owner—certainly as a permanent solution.
 Take the following example from one of my clients.
 The head of a business unit was asked to take on the product owner role for a new product.
 As the individual struggled to effectively fill the role due to their other work commitments, the business analyst stood in as a proxy.
 While the analyst took care of the product backlog, the business unit head make the strategic product decisions and told the analyst which product features should be implemented.
 Unfortunately, this resulted in misalignment, a long-winded decision-making process, and poor morale.